Santhoshi-stac/Santhoshi-stac/README.md

 ## 🚀 About Me
 - 🔭 Currently contributing to an **Imageless Total Knee Arthroplasty (TKA) System**
 - 🧩 Interested in **algorithms, data structures, real-time systems, and medical imaging software**
-- 🤝 Experienced in working with **multidisciplinary teams of surgeons and engineers**
+- 🤝 Experienced in working with **multidisciplinary teams of engineers**
 - 🎯 Goal: Deliver innovative software solutions that **improve surgical precision and patient outcomes**

 ---